 Gouskova, Maria and Jonathan David Bobaljik.
-2021.
+2021/to appear.
 The lexical core of a complex functional affix: Russian baby-diminutive -onok.
-Manuscript, NYU and Harvard. [pdf]
+Natural Language and Linguistic Theory. [pdf]

 Like other syntactic elements, affixes are sometimes said to be heads or modifiers.
 In Russian, one suffix,-onok, can be either: as a head, it is a size diminutive denoting baby animals, and as a modifier, it is an evaluative with a dismissive/affectionate flavor.
 Various grammatical properties of this suffix differ between the two uses: gender, declension class, and interaction with suppletive alternations, both as target and trigger.
 We explore a reductionist account of these differences: the baby diminutive comprises a lexical morpheme plus a functional nominalizing head, while the evaluative affix is the lexical morpheme alone.
 We contend that our account is superior to two conceivable alternatives: first, the view that these are homophonous but unrelated affixes, and second, a cartographic alternative, whereby diminutives attach at different levels in a universal structure.